apache/echarts-doc/en/tutorial/event.md

 # Events and Actions in ECharts

-User interactions trigger corresponding events in Apache ECharts (incubating)<sup>TM</sup>.
+User interactions trigger corresponding events in Apache ECharts<sup>TM</sup>.
 Developers can listen to these events and handle accordingly through callback functions, e.g., redirecting to an address, popping out a dialog box, or drilling down data and so on.

 Binding events in ECharts 3 is though [on](api.html#EChartsInstance.on) method, same as in ECharts 2.
 But event names are much simpler than it is in 2.
 Event names in ECharts 3 are the same as DOM event names, in lowercases.
 Below is an example of binding clicking operation.